 Retention (‘how long we keep your information for’)

+We process many different types of information according to our retention policy.
 We will keep your information for different periods of time, depending on what we are using it for.
 We only keep your information for as long as we need to, after which we will securely delete the information.
 For example Statutory registers (eg planning decisions, approved plans, legal agreements) are kept forever.
+Some supporting documents may not be destroyed but instead removed from public registers.

 Complaints and problems